Kermer/Overlap2D-Importer/README.md

 ( no composites, lights, particles, polygons )

 Usage:
-1. Drop folder with plugin.cfg into your Godot plugins folder
+1. Drop folder with plugin.cfg into your Godot plugins folder ( %app_data%/Godot/plugins for windows, ~/.godot/plugins for Linux ? )
-%app_data%/Godot/plugins for windows
-~/.godot/plugins for Linux ?

 2. Enable at editor settings
 3. Press 'Importer' button on top of your 2D scene editor